Do not index

 Mantras played a key role in Vedic traditions, as well as in Buddhist and other ancient cultures.

-However, let's dive a bit deeper into what mantras are, beyond religion, and its use in the current culture.
+However, let's dive a bit deeper into what mantras are, beyond religion, and their use in the current culture.

 Here's a list of mantras that you can listen to right now.
 These are meditation mantras that illustrate the type of mantras.